 General Surgery Programs and Services

-Our pediatric surgeons are specially trained to take care of a multitude abdominal surgical problems.
+Our pediatric surgeons are specially trained to take care of a multitude of gastro-intestinal/abdominal surgical problems.
 Many of these procedures are performed using a minimally invasive surgical approach.

 A hernia is a noticeable bump under the skin that results from an internal organ bulging out through the abdominal muscle wall.
 This occurs when a section of the intestine or another internal organ bulges out through a weak area of the abdominal muscles, creating a noticeable bulge underneath the skin.